Greetings, my Beloved,

 Around a table we get to share, serve, and exchange experiences.
 The table is a place of belonging, a symbol of family.
 At the table my children remember who they are, they remember their family name, who they represent, and because of this, confidence always rises up.

 No matter what the world throws at my children, at the table we all sit unified in my power and authority.
 It is here that my kids remember they are untouchable by the evil one.
 We can enjoy communion anywhere, even in the midst of a great battle.
 That’s one of my favourite places to host a banquet—right in the midst of a raging war.
-It really throws the enemy off as the powers of darkness grow frustrated with me because I am feasting while they have to meticulously plan their next move.
-At the table, my children mimc their Father who is calm, collected and at peace.
+It really throws the enemy off as the powers of darkness grow frustrated with me because I am feasting and laughing while they have to meticulously plan their next move.
+I will admit, this truly is very enjoyable.
+I get to immerse myself in the wonderful stories and adventures that my children eagerly tell me during dinner, while the enemy nervously sits and waits.
+This is the beautiful truth: at the table, my children mimc their Father who is calm, collected, jolly, and present.

 The rich communion that happens around a table, sharing, eating, celebrating, and processing, was always the way I wanted to engage with my kids: heart to heart, face to face.
 However, throughout history, humanity has thought it was impossible to know me this intimately or to be close to my heart.
 For thousands of years it was thought that I required sacrifices and burnt offerings in order to connect with people, after all, this is how other deities interacted with their worshipers.
 It was thought that relationship with Yaweh and man was so deeply complicated, and my heart ached for the day I would find worshipers who simply offered love, rather than lifeless religion.
 This is why I sent my Son, to model to all people who I really am, what I’m really like, and to start turning alters into tables.
 Jesus’ whole mission was to model intimacy with me, to model what family really looks like and how it is supposed to function.
 This is the dream of heaven: for the earth to one day operate as one big family; to be unified around divine communion where everyone has a seat, a place, a chair.
 Everyone loves, and is loved.